Credit: Ciel Austral

 We are in an era of astronomy where we have an unprecedented amount of photometric data (i.e. light curves) of transients, but not enough spectroscopic resources to follow up and classify every object.
 In this case, photometric classification with machine learning is neccessary to type each supernova we detect.
 This is important for improving statistics in Type Ia cosmology, as well as for rate studies of each class.
 My research is applying photometric classification methods to live and archival ZTF extragalactic transients.

-An example Hubble diagram, a plot of velocity vs. distance.
+An example Hubble diagram, a plot of distance modulus vs. redshift.

 SN Ia cosmology

-Type Ia supernovae are bright, standardisable candles that are used to form a distance ladder in cosmological measurements.
-An exciting application of my photometric classification work is that we will soon be able to photometrically classify the entire ZTF extragalactic transient sample.
-This should provide us with more than 50,000 Type Ia supernovae, which will be an excellent dataset to use in cosmological analyses.
-This will allow us to measure, for example, the Hubble constant, the fraction of matter in the Universe (ΩM), and the growth of fluctuations in the early universe (σ8).
+Type Ia supernovae are bright, standardisable candles that play a key role in constructing the cosmological distance ladder.
+One exciting application of my photometric classification work is the upcoming ability to classify the entire ZTF extragalactic transient sample photometrically.
+This will yield over 50,000 Type Ia supernovae — an unprecedented dataset for cosmological studies.
+With it, we will be able to measure fundamental parameters such as the Hubble constant, the matter density of the Universe (ΩM), and the growth of structure in the early Universe (σ8).

 Publications